pinax/pinax-likes/README.md

     }
 ```

-#### Templates
+Display "like" widgets in your Django templates.

-Let's say you have a detail page for a blog post.
+Suppose you have a detail page for a blog post.
 First load the template tags:

 ```django
     {% load pinax_likes_tags %}